theResearchMethodBook/chapter-introduction/README.md

 All feedback is communicated via GitHub issues.
 Please check the issues of your chapter regularly and respond to the feedback.
 If you have questions regarding the feedback, please use the comments in the issues to ask your questions.

 If you responded to the feedback and consider one issue complete please close the issue.

+## License note to authors

+The chapter is part of the book and needs to be published under the same license.
+The license is provided in the file `LICENSE.md`. ***DO NOT CHANGE THE LICENSE OF THE CHAPTER, EDIT OR MOVE THE LICENCE FILE!***